 It is indeed the case that the TinyMCE, which comes with WordPress, has been quite old-fashioned for some years now.
 A contemporary way to arrange content on articles and pages like with a page builder makes sense.
 That’s probably why there are so many page builders who are fighting a real battle for market share.
 With Gutenberg, however, Vanilla-WordPress is definitely taking a big step forward.
 Provided the general conditions are correct, but more about that later.

 Some agencies from the WordPress universe are now simply saying ¯\_(ツ)_/¯ and preparing for the new climate.
-Elmarstudios makes its themes Gutenberg-Ready, Elementor creates a Gutenberg Blocks Plugin, Pootlepress develops Storefront-Blocks, ACF introduces Gutenberg Blocks and an Embed Privacy Plugin already exists, which loads Gutenberg-Block contents GDPR-compliant only after the user’s consent.
+Elmarstudios is making their themes Gutenberg-Ready, Elementor creates a Gutenberg Blocks Plugin, Pootlepress develops Storefront-Blocks, ACF introduces Gutenberg Blocks and an Embed Privacy Plugin already exists, which loads Gutenberg-Block contents GDPR-compliant only after the user’s consent.

 Many people and agencies who have been involved with WordPress for years, such as Automattic, have developed their products around WordPress.
 Themes, plugins and page builders; they have invested in these products and they are now often the basis of their existence.
 Especially the page builder market is highly competitive.
 WPBakery, The Divi Builder, Beaver Builder, Elementor, Thrive Architec or the one from SiteOrigin … all Page-Builders that become more or less obsolete with Gutenberg.
 Maybe not completely but Gutenberg will be Page-Builder, and certainly also themes with integrated Page-Builders like Avada and Enfold, cost a lot of sales and market shares.
 Gutenberg may not be the greatest page builder far and wide, but he’s on board with WordPress.
 Simply so, without costs and additional expenditure.